 The OPC created a framework for integrating science into state decision-making through its partnership with the OST and the creation of the OPC Science Advisory Team (OPC-SAT).
 Both OST and the OPC-SAT are engaging the scientific community in transparent ways that ensure the quality and objectivity of the science being advanced to the state.
 A dedication to quality and independent science in turn promotes public trust in decisions and outcomes.

 The OPC has also made substantial investments in data collection, including sea-surface-current and seafloor mapping, nearshore mapping, and the initial ecosystem baseline characterization of the marine protected areas.
-Through these critical investments, these and other relevant data will support a multitude of decisions going forward, and are available for all to use.
+Through these critical investments, these and other relevant data will support a multitude of decisions going forward, and are available for the scientific community, industry, and the publicall to use.